-This project proposes to perform repairs or decommission to three high hazard classified dams and their associated features in Wyoming.
-The proposed repair of dam spillways, gates, and outlet structures will improve the safe operation of the dams, while - Additional embankment maintenance and installation of protective riprap will stabilize the dams and prevent seepage and erosion.
-Alternatively, if it is determined that the cost of repairs exceeds the benefit and the dam no longer serves the mission, the dam may be decommissioned to reduce risk and long-term maintenance costs.
+This project proposes repairs to three high hazard classified dams and their associated features in Wyoming.
+The proposed repair of dam spillways, gates, and outlet structures will improve the safe operation of the dams.
+Additional embankment maintenance and installation of protective riprap will stabilize the dams and prevent seepage and erosion.

-Dam safety repairs, and maintenance will be performed at Little Sage Creek Dam, Teton Dam, and while repairs or decommissioning will be performed at Badwater Creek Dam and Little Sage Creek Dam.
+Dam safety repairs, and maintenance will be performed at Little Sage Creek Dam, Teton Dam, and Badwater Creek Dam.
 The dams, reservoirs, and their appurtenant features have deteriorated to a point that numerous repairs and maintenance are required.
 During inspections performed in June 2020, it was discovered that the dams have deteriorated significantly.
 The repairs and maintenance include spillways, gates, and outlet works structures.
 In addition, dam embankment repairs include, tree and shrub removal, rodent control measures, seepage measurement instrumentation replacement, and the replacement of rock riprap on the upstream slopes of the embankments.

 The infrastructure and operational improvements resulting from this project allow for adaptation to changing climate conditions.
-The project conserves/protects critical habitat, water resources, biodiversity, and recreation access consistent with the President's America the Beautiful 30 by 30 initiative.
-In addition, this project creates jobs in engineering, construction, and skilled trades consistent with the President's build Back Better-jobs and economic recovery plan.
+The project conserves/protects critical habitat, water resources, biodiversity, and recreation access consistent with the President's 30 by 30 initiative.
+In addition, this project creates jobs in engineering, construction, and skilled trades consistent with the President's build Back Better jobs and economic recovery plan.